 - John Besh: John Besh is a chef and native son dedicated to the culinary riches of southern Louisiana.
 In his sixteen restaurants and bars, entrepreneurial pursuits, and public activities, he aims to preserve ingredients, techniques, and heritage.
 Besh's cookbooks, My New Orleans and My Family Table, were each recognized with an IACP Award.
 His third cookbook, Cooking From The Heart, was published in fall 2013 and his latest cookbook, Besh Big Easy, was released on September 29, 2015.
 He hosts two national public television cooking shows based on the books.
 The John Besh Foundation works to preserve New Orleans’ culinary heritage via initiatives such as the Chefs Move! scholarship program and microloans for local farmers.

 - HOUBBQ Collective: The HOUBBQ Collective, a cooking collaborative of Houston chefs that are not professional pit masters, will be back.
-The group, which includes Seth Siegel-Gardner and Terrence Gallivan of The Pass and Provisions, Ryan Pera of Coltivare, Justin Yu of Better Luck Tomorrow and Public Services Wine and Whisky and Chris Shepherd, made their debut at the inaugural Southern Smoke and have cooked together each year since.
+The group, which includes Seth Siegel-Gardner and Terrence Gallivan of The Pass and Provisions, Ryan Pera of Coltivare, Justin Yu of Better Luck Tomorrow and Theodore Rex and Chris Shepherd, made their debut at the inaugural Southern Smoke and have cooked together each year since.
 As Chef Seth Siegel-Gardner says, "Working events like Southern Smoke collectively—not as individual restaurants—gives us a chance to spend time with our friends, but most importantly, we get to cook together.”

 $200 general admission